benfulcher/hctsa/README.md

 ---

-The following time-series analysis packages are provided with the software, and are used to compute meaningful structural features from time series:
+The following time-series analysis packages are provided with the software (in the **Toolboxes** directory), and are used by our main feature extraction algorithms to compute meaningful structural features from time series:

 * [*TISEAN* package for nonlinear time-series analysis, version 3.0.1](http://www.mpipks-dresden.mpg.de/~tisean/Tisean_3.0.1/index.html) (GPL license).
 * [*TSTOOL* package for nonlinear time-series analysis (version 1.2)](http://www.dpi.physik.uni-goettingen.de/tstool/) (GPL license).